oxixes/nintendo-wiki/Pia-Types.md

 | Uint8 | Is private address available |

 ## StationConnectionInfo
 Up to Pia 5.9, a [station location](#stationlocation) contained either a public or private address.
 The station connection info contains both.

-In Pia version 5.10, the station connection info structure was removed, and a [station location](#stationlocation) now contains both the public and private address of a station.
+In Pia version 5.10, the station connection info structure was removed, and a single [station location](#stationlocation) contains both the public and private address of a station.

 | Type | Description |
 | --- | --- |